canonical/platform-engineering-deployment-modules/README.md

 ## Usage

-Reuse the module definitions in [`platform-engineering-deployments`](https://github.com/canonical/platform-engineering-deployments) or anywhere else applicable.
+Reuse the module definitions where applicable.